NamelessCoder/recipes/Cuvette/README.md

 To properly cut a cuvette roast, start from the thin end and cut slices about 0.5cm thick (yes, I like the slices a bit thick) and stop when you're half-way through the roast, then turn it 45 degress counter clockwise (if you're right handed) and continue cutting.
 If you don't cut it all at once, you should re-wrap it between cutting slices.

+### Bonus: AwesomeSauce

+When making an oven roast, making an AwesomeSauce is excessively easy.
+Take the cooking juice you saved up while cooking the roast, put it all in a sauce pan and start heating it up.
+When the sauce is close to boiling, thicken it with a mixture of corn starch and water which you whipped up separately.
+If you don't have corn starch, regular wheat flower can be used in a pinch.
+Pour the starch/flour mixture slowly into the sauce until it reaches the consistency you want.
+Adjust the taste using salt and pepper (some would also go as far as to add MSG-based spices) and if you wish and if you have it, add a tiny bit of brown food coloring.
+Whisp for a while longer while you keep the sauce at medium heat (don't boil it!) then take it off the burner and let it sit (but not too long!): then serve.